WimObiwan/MyComputerAdventures/_posts/2018/2018-10-31-import-dbf-files-into-sql-server/2018-10-31-import-dbf-files-into-sql-server.markdown

 ---
-title: "A tool to import DBF files into SQL Server"
+title: "DBFImport"
 tags: [sql]
 image: foxpro.png
 ---

-A simple tool to import old DBF files into SQL Server.
+A simple cross-platform tool to import old DBF files into SQL Server.

 <!--more-->

 # DBFImport
-A simple tool to import old DBF files into SQL Server.
+A simple cross-platform tool to import old DBF files into SQL Server.

 DBF files were/are used by
  * dBase (Ashton Tate)